farukdozo/2runs/readme.md

 # 2runs
 #### Video Demo: [Walkthrough](https://www.youtube.com/watch?v=aJbE7pswdaU&ab_channel=Undefined)
 #### Download Game: [Download Link](https://love2d.org/forums/download/file.php?id=21909)
 - **Note:** Extract the `.zip` file when you download it.
 After that run the `2runs.exe`.
-Windows might warn you that this is some kind of virus, it's not, trust me. :)
+Windows might warn you that this is some kind of virus, it's not, trust me :).
+Another thing, make sure that your resolution is set to at least 1920 x 1080 and 100% scale, otherwise the game won't fit properly on your screen.

 #### Description: